pikaapocket/plant-humanities/mulberry/README.md

 [^8]: Coles, *Mulberry.*
 [^9]: Scott, Timothy Lee. *Invasive plant medicine: the ecological benefits and healing abilities of invasives.* Simon and Schuster, 2010.
 [^10]: Coles, *Mulberry.*
+[^11]: Stephen Harris, *What Have Plants Ever Done for Us?
+Western Civilization in Fifty Plants* (Oxford: Bodleian Library, University of Oxford, 2015).